-Solemnly declared at) this day of, 20) BEFORE ME (Name of Designated Director) (Name of Trading Member) (with rubber stamp & SEBI Registration No.) In the presence of: 1.
-2. Note: Board Resolution for execution of the authorization for signing the same should be •
+Solemnly declared at) this day of , 20) BEFORE ME

+(Name of Designated Director) (Name of Trading Member) (with rubber stamp & SEBI Registration No.) In the presence of:

+Note: Board Resolution for execution of the said undertaking cum indemnity and authorization for signing the same should be enclosed along with the document.